iankoex/CloudflareDomainsEmailKit/README.md

 Create and deploy a Hello World script.
 You can only edit the worker after deployment.

-Replce the code with the following, then click on save and deploy.
+Replace the code with the following, then click on save and deploy.

 ```javascript
 async function readRequestBody(request) {